The simultaneous conjugacy problem in groups of piecewise linear functions: The idea of the argument

+We introduce here the notation that will be used across the paper.
+Let $I=[0,1]$ be the unit interval.
+We define $\PL_+(I)$ to be the group of piecewise linear \footnote{By piecewise linear we mean piecewise affine, although this abuse of language is now common.} orientation-preserving homeomorphisms of unit interval into itself, with finitely many breakpoints of the derivative function such that slopes are positive real numbers.
+The product of two elements is given by the composition of functions.

+One can impose additional the requirements on the breakpoints and the slopes to define subgroups of $\PL_+(I)$.
+Let $S$ be an additive subgroup of $\mathbb{R}$ containing $1$, let $U(S)$ denote the multiplicative group $\{g \in \mathbb{R}^* | gS = S \mbox{ and } g > 0\}$ and let $G$ be a subgroup of $U(S)$.
+Thus, $S$ is a module over the ring $\mathbb{Z}[G]$.
+We define $\PL_{S,G}(I)$ to be the subgroup of $\PL_+(I)$ consisting of all functions $f$ such that the breakpoints are in the subgroup $S$ and the slopes are in the subgroup $G$.
+We observe that if the group $G$ is trivial, then so is $\PL_{S,G}(I)$.
+Therefore in the rest of the paper we will assume that $G$ is nontrivial, which implies that $S$ is dense in $\mathbb{R}$ (with respect to the usual topology).

+If $G=U(S)$ we write $\PL_S(I)$, instead of $\PL_{S,G}(I)$.
+If $S=\mathbb{R}$, then $\PL_S(I)=\PL_+(I)$.
+For the special case $S=\mathbb{Z}\left[\frac{1}{2}\right]$, we denote the group $\PL_{\mathbb{Z}{\left[\frac{1}{2}\right]}}(I)$ by $\PL_2(I)$.
+The group $\PL_2(I)$ is also known as \emph{Thompson's group $F$} and it is isomorphic to the group $F$ defined in the introduction (see~\cite{cfp} for a proof). \footnote{The family of groups $\PL_{S,G}(I)$ was first introduced by Bieri and Strebel in ~\cite{bieristrebel1} and was later popularized through the work of Stein ~\cite{stein1}.} We remark that in order to make some calculations possible inside the module $S$ and its quotients, we need to ask for some requirements to be satisfied by $S$ from the computability standpoint (like the existence of black box algorithms for performing the basic operations in $S$).
+These will be explicitly stated in section~\ref{sec:comp_req} and will be assumed throughout this paper.

-We prove a sequence of lemmas which will yield the solution to the ordinary conjugacy problem, that is, the $k$-simultaneous conjugacy problem with $k=1$.
-To attack the ordinary conjugacy problem, we will split the study into that of some families of functions inside $PL_2(I)$.
+To attack the ordinary and the simultaneous conjugacy problems, we will split the study into that of some families of functions inside $\PL_+(I)$.
 The reduction to these subfamilies will come from the study of the fixed point subset of the interval $I$ for a function $f$.

-For an interval $J=[\eta,\zeta] \subseteq I$, a function $f \in PL_2(J)$ can be extended to the interval $I$ by $f(t)=t$ for $t \in I \setminus J$, which allows us to consider $PL_2(J)$ as a subgroup of $PL_2(I)$.
-Throughout the paper we will assume the interval $J$ to have dyadic endpoints, so that $PL_2(J) \cong PL_2(I)$.
-For a function $f \in PL_2(J)$ we define
+\remarkx{ We would like to define the group $\PL_{S,G}(J)$, where $J=[\eta,\zeta]$ is any interval contained in $I$.
+We consider the group of restrictions of functions in $\PL_{S,G}(I)$ fixing the endpoints of $J$: